 What To Expect

 The athletic trainer will first clean the area that is being taped with alcohol.
-This will ensure that the KT Tape will stick.
+This will ensure that the Kinesiology Tape will stick.
 Next, the area will be sprayed with a quick-drying adhesive.
 After the spray dries, the tape will be applied.
 The length and stretch of the tape applied will depend upon the muscle and the condition being treated.

 Do I Need This?